Federal Funding, ESSER, and ESSA Evidence

 Federal Funding Sources

-The Coronavirus Response & Relief Supplemental Appropriations Act of 2021 (CRRSA Act) provides additional funds over three years for specific types of activities.
-Speak Agent is eligible for the following authorized activities:
+The Coronavirus Response & Relief Supplemental Appropriations Act of 2021 (CRRSA Act) and the American Rescue Plan provide additional funds for specific types of activities.
+Speak Agent is eligible for the following appropriate uses:

 - Providing school leaders with the resources necessary to address school needs.